TheDarkWeasel/protogame/README.md

   - Buildings and Units are selectable
   - Units are put in a build queue by pressing 'I' and are then produced after a specific time
   - Barracks can now be built by sacrificing 3 units
+  - UI!
+Build buildings and units via the actions menu on the bottom right of the screen!

 # What is not working
   - Everything else